Our steps to the future

 Entered into a capital business collaboration agreement with Nippon Signal Co., Ltd. regarding information equipment.

-Acquired shares in Conlux Matsumoto Co., Ltd. and acquired the company as a subsidiary.
+Acquired shares of Conlux Matsumoto Co., Ltd. and made it our a subsidiary.

 Please contact us through the web form.
 We will get back to you from the person in charge.